The Perfect Storm on Mars

 When Opportunity scientists got word of the impending dust storm, they took action quickly.
 The rover stopped all science work to conserve power as the dust storm blocked out the vital sunlight needed for the rover's solar arrays.
 Opportunity would have to ride out the storm in a low-power mode.

-A note here on Opportunity: The rover is no spring chicken.
-It landed on Mars just after its twin Spirit in January 2004 and, and it is 15 years old (it launched in 2003).
+A note here on Opportunity: The rover was no spring chicken at the time.
+It landed on Mars just after its twin Spirit in January 2004 and, and it was 15 years old (it launched in 2003).
 Opportunity and Spirit were only expected to last 90 days on Mars.
 Spirit died of the Martian cold in 2010.
-Opportunity is well beyond day 5,000.
+Opportunity made it well beyond day 5,000.